raul23/equifax-data-breach/README.rst

 Weak evidence
 -------------
-The evidence gathered from the `indictment`_ is very weak to support the claim that the four members of the PLA were the perpretrators of the Equifax data breach.
+The evidence gathered from the DOJ `indictment`_ is very weak to support the claim that the four members of the PLA were the perpretrators of the Equifax data breach.

 - No much information is given about the four PLA members: Wu Zhiyong (吴志勇), Wang Qian (王乾),